RandyGunz21/themisai/README.md

     Tool -- "Publishes Payload" --> K1
     B -- "Conversational Reply" --> A
     K1 --> D
-    D -- Orchestrates --> E
+    D -- "Delegates Task" --> E
+    D -- "Delegates Task" --> F
+    D -- "Delegates Task" --> G
 ```

 ### Architectural Principles

 Our architecture is guided by these core principles to ensure a robust and scalable system:

+*   **Distributed Reasoning with LangGraph:** **Every backend AI agent** (Supervisor, Researcher, Drafter, Reviewer) employs its own internal LangGraph.
+This distributes reasoning capabilities, allowing each specialized agent to perform complex, multi-step tasks with internal logic, state management, and self-correction loops.
+This moves beyond simple tool use to a model of expert delegation.
-*   **Conversational Intake & Tool-Based Handoff:** The system begins with a sophisticated conversational agent (the I/O Agent).
-It uses an LLM to understand intent and only triggers the main backend workflow by calling a specific "tool" when a valid, in-scope legal request is identified.
+*   **Conversational Intake & Tool-Based Handoff:** The system begins with a sophisticated conversational agent (the I/O Agent) that uses an LLM to understand intent and only triggers the main backend workflow by calling a specific "tool" when a valid, in-scope legal request is identified.
-*   **Independent Microservices:** Each AI Agent (Supervisor, Researcher, etc.) is a **fully independent, containerized service**.
+*   **Independent Microservices:** Each AI Agent is a **fully independent, containerized service**.
 This allows teams to develop, deploy, and scale each agent's functionality without impacting the rest of the system.
 *   **Asynchronous Communication:** The system is built around an event-driven model using Apache Kafka, ensuring resilience to component failures and enabling horizontal scaling.
-*   **AI-Native:** The architecture is purpose-built to support sophisticated AI workflows, featuring advanced state management with LangGraph and a high-accuracy RAG pipeline.
-*   **User-Centric:** User experience is paramount.
-Real-time status updates are implemented to provide transparency and keep the user engaged throughout the process.

 ---